 The New York Times wrote the following in 2003 in a retrospective article of New Jersey-based artist Michael Lenson: “[Mr. Lenson] moved to Newark and applied at the W.P.A. office on Halsey Street … Soon, Mr. Lenson was designing and… read more

-Richard Ayer’s bas relief of paint on plaster with embedded rope and piping at the Aquatic Park in San Francisco was completed in 1939 with the help of FAP funds.
+Richard Ayer’s bas relief “Nautical Abstractions” is composed of paint on plaster with embedded rope and piping.
+It is located on the 3rd floor of the Aquatic Park in San Francisco.
+Ayer also painted the mural “Tugboats” installed on the… read more

 This 1940 oil-on-canvas mural by George Goethke covers all 4 walls of the kindergarten room of Baywood Elementary School (formerly the George Hall School).

 The Beach Chalet contains several New Deal artworks, including this set of monochrome frescoes by Lucien Labaudt located in the stairwell and corridor to the restrooms.
 The frescoes were painted in 1937 under the WPA’s Federal Art Project.

 In the late 1930s Emilio Amero completed work on the mural entitled “Tropical and Hudson Valley Vegetation,” for the entrance lobby in the new Psychiatric Building of Bellevue Hospital.
 It was one of over a dozen murals painted by artists for the… read more

 In 1936 Luis Arenal and his assistant completed work on the mural entitled “North American Tropical Vegetation,” for the First Lobby Stairway of the new Psychiatric Building at Bellevue Hospital.
 It was one of over a dozen murals painted by artists… read more